hashi-netbiz/centos9-cis/README.md

 ### [3] display description for each content: This displays all the security profiles implemented by oscap.
         oscap info /usr/share/xml/scap/ssg/content/ssg-cs9-ds.xml

 ### [4] Scan CentOS System with [oscap] command.
-This based on server level 1 security checks only
+This is based on server level 1 security checks only.
-        Scan result is generated as HTML report, verify it and try to apply recommended settings as much as possible: oscap xccdf eval \
+###     Scan result is generated as HTML report, verify it and try to apply recommended settings as much as possible:
+        oscap xccdf eval \
         --profile xccdf_org.ssgproject.content_profile_cis_server_l1 \
         --results ssg-cs9-ds.xml \